Configure settings for FTP Pasv Mode.

 Always use local IP address of the server machine if the client is from LAN.

-Map the passive ports automatically in Wing Gateway
+Map the Passive mode ports automatically in Wing Gateway

 If you use Wing Gateway for the failover or load balancing cluster, and Wing Gateway is also in the DMZ zone, then checking on this option will be very helpful.